Lucas-Erkana/Capstone2-Project-Competition-page/README.md

 - Open the command prompt in the created directory.

-- On the terminal run this command git clone <link to repository>
+- On the terminal run this command git clone https://github.com/Lucash2022/Capstone-Project-Competition-page.git

 - Go to the repository folder using command prompt cd LucasErkanaPortfolio_Website.